 - Review your offers for different loan amounts, terms and rates before selecting the loan that best meets your needs.

 - Follow the instructions to complete the rest of your application, uploading any documents if necessary.

 - Review and sign your loan documents.

 Your first repayment is due one month after you received your funds.
-Axos Bank personal loan repayments are set to autopay by default, though you can change this by calling 866-923-7112 and selecting option 3.
-You might want to keep it this way, however — it’s one less thing you have to worry about.
+Axos Bank personal loan repayments are set to autopay by default, though you can change this by calling 866-923-7112.
+You might want to keep it this way if you can, however — it’s one less thing you have to worry about.

-Keep an eye on your account and your loan balance.
-If you notice anything off, reach out to customer service by calling the number above.
-If you’re late on your payment, Axos Bank charges a $15 fee.
+Axos doesn’t charge any prepayment penalties, so you might want to make extra payments when you can to save money on interest.
+But if you’re late on your payment, Axos Bank charges a $15 fee.
 And if you don’t have enough money in your account when your repayment is due, you’ll have to pay a $25 fee.

 Frequently asked questions

 ★★★★★ — Good